jaredririe/backendology/003-what-this-blog-is-all-about.md

 I enjoy its strong focus on simplicity which translates to less ramp-up time for new developers.
 Another benefit is in maintainability of Go codebases, as it’s very readable and easy to understand existing code.

-### NoSQL and databases
+### NoSQL and general database concepts

 NoSQL is a movement that started in response to a need for increased scalability in large cloud companies like Google and Amazon.
 In my mind, NoSQL is less of a rebuttal of relational databases (i.e. *No, SQL!*) and more of an alternative to SQL when it makes sense for the problem being solved (i.e. *Not Only SQL*).

 I have worked with a large variety of NoSQL databases in my time at Qualtrics.
 Some have turned out extraordinarily well while others turned out quite the opposite!
-These experiences left me with this conclusion: **database choice is often more important than language choice**.
+These experiences left me with this conclusion: **database choice is often more important than programming language choice**.
+In order to make an informed decision, you need to be well-educated in general database concepts such as consistency and data modeling.

 ### Software and non-software books

-Starting at graduation from college, I have become an avid reader of technical/coding books, as well as popular non-fiction books like "[Grit](https://www.amazon.com/gp/product/1501111108/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1501111108&linkCode=as2&tag=jaredririeblo-20&linkId=c173ddc20b9a9fcd700e582440ca8479)," "[Mindset](https://www.amazon.com/gp/product/0345472322/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0345472322&linkCode=as2&tag=jaredririeblo-20&linkId=28b35ebce32bc00c963a529c58070d49),” and “[Work Rules!](https://www.amazon.com/gp/product/1455554790/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1455554790&linkCode=as2&tag=jaredririeblo-20&linkId=fff6e98d9dd5016e1aa4be73e0368874)” I read five books each quarter, so 20 books/year.
-And by read, I really read *or* listen to; I'm an advocate of [Audible](https://www.amazon.com/gp/product/B00NB86OYE/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00NB86OYE&linkCode=as2&tag=jaredririeblo-20&linkId=627d0e41b121bbc9b5a33b365e23a2d7) and think it's a solid investment.
+I have become an avid reader of technical books, as well as popular non-fiction books like "[Grit](https://www.amazon.com/gp/product/1501111108/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1501111108&linkCode=as2&tag=jaredririeblo-20&linkId=c173ddc20b9a9fcd700e582440ca8479)," "[Mindset](https://www.amazon.com/gp/product/0345472322/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0345472322&linkCode=as2&tag=jaredririeblo-20&linkId=28b35ebce32bc00c963a529c58070d49),” and “[Work Rules!](https://www.amazon.com/gp/product/1455554790/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1455554790&linkCode=as2&tag=jaredririeblo-20&linkId=fff6e98d9dd5016e1aa4be73e0368874)” ever since I graduated from college.
+I read five books each quarter, so 20 books/year.
+And by read, I really read *or* listen; I'm an advocate of [Audible](https://www.amazon.com/gp/product/B00NB86OYE/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00NB86OYE&linkCode=as2&tag=jaredririeblo-20&linkId=627d0e41b121bbc9b5a33b365e23a2d7) and think it's a solid investment.

 I’m planning on writing a post for each book I read with a summary of the content, further learning it inspired, and my overall recommendation.
 Here are some books on my reading list: